David DanielsProfessor of Music

 Daniels gave his first performances in the title role of Handel’s Orlando at the Bayerische Staatsoper in Munich, and his portrayal as Didymus in Peter Sellars’ renowned production of Theodora at the Glyndebourne Festival is available on CD and DVD.
 Daniels has also performed opposite Plácido Domingo in the title role in Washington National Opera’s production of Handel’s Tamerlano, which he also sang at the Bayerische Staatsoper.
 Further Handelian heroes include the title role in Giulio Cesare at the Metropolitan Opera, Lyric Opera of Chicago, and Glyndebourne Festival, Arsace in Partenope with Vienna’s Theater an der Wien and Lyric Opera of Chicago, the title role in Radamisto with Santa Fe Opera, and David in Saul with the Bayerische Staatsoper.
 Other notable roles include Oberon in Britten’s Midsummer Night’s Dream with the Metropolitan Opera, Teatro alla Scala, and Barcelona’s Teatre del Liceu (available on DVD), Ottone in Monteverdi’s L’incoronazione di Poppea at Los Angeles Opera opposite Susan Graham, Nerone in the same opera at the Bayerische Staatsoper, and Farnace in Mozart’s Mitridate at Covent Garden.

-Equally, at home in recital as on the opera stage, Daniels has won admiration for his performances of the extensive concert and art song repertoire, including song literature of the 19th and 20th centuries not usually associated with his voice type.
+Equally at home in recital as on the opera stage, Daniels has won admiration for his performances of the extensive concert and art song repertoire, including song literature of the 19th and 20th centuries not usually associated with his voice type.
 Following his Carnegie Hall recital debut in 2002, The New York Times reported, “There was a sense of occasion in the air, and he didn’t disappoint.
 This was a compelling, even exhilarating recital, covering a wide range of bases in six distinctive sets.”
-Daniels has given recitals at London’s Wigmore Hall, New York’s Avery Fisher Hall, Alice Tully Hall and Walter Reade Theater at Lincoln Center; at Munich’s Prinzregententheater and Vienna’s Konzerthaus; in Barcelona’s Teatre del Liceu; at the Edinburgh, Tanglewood and Ravinia Festivals; as well as in Ann Arbor, Atlanta, Chicago, Lisbon, Toronto, Vancouver and Washington.
+Daniels has given recitals at London’s Wigmore Hall; New York’s Avery Fisher Hall, Alice Tully Hall and Walter Reade Theater at Lincoln Center; Munich’s Prinzregententheater; Vienna’s Konzerthaus; and Barcelona’s Teatre del Liceu.
+He has performed at the Edinburgh, Tanglewood and Ravinia Festivals; as well as in Ann Arbor, Atlanta, Chicago, Lisbon, Toronto, Vancouver and Washington.
 His French recital debut was a sold-out performance at the Salle Gaveau in Paris.

 An accomplished recording artist with several critically-acclaimed and best-selling solo albums to his credit, Daniels’s latest release was a collection of Bach’s Sacred Arias and Cantatas conducted by Harry Bicket with The English Concert.
 He has also released a recording of Pergolesi’s Stabat Mater as well as solo works by the composer in a disc with soprano Dorothea Röschmann and conductor Fabio Biondi.
 Showing his diverse musical personality, another release featured Berlioz’s song cycle Les Nuits d’été, and also included songs by Ravel and Fauré conducted by John Nelson.
 The New York Times wrote, “The term ‘countertenor star’ used to be an oxymoron, but David Daniels, for one, has made it a reality.
 There’s no faulting his artistry.
 He has an unusually round, warm sound.
 He certainly knows his instrument.”